Good with an E

 Techy stuff

-I use Canon, Apple, Pixieset, DropBox, Adobe Lightroom and Photoshop – of which I've been using since version 1.0 all the way back in 1990; I was only five years old!
+I use Canon DSLRs and Canon prime lenses, Apple, Pixieset, DropBox, Signable, Adobe Lightroom, Photoshop (I've been using PS since version 1.0 all the way back in 1990; I was only five years old!), and InDesign (for wedding album designs).